rock-solid/wordpress-pwacommerce/readme.txt

 = What is the difference between my mobile PWA application and a responsive theme? = A responsive theme is all about screen-size: it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
 On the other hand a Progressive Web App combines the versatility of the web with the functionality of touch-enabled devices and can support native app-like features such as:

-1. Apps load nearly instantly and are reliable, no matter what kind of network connection your user is on.
+1. Offline mode.
+Apps load nearly instantly and are reliable, no matter what kind of network connection your user is on.
+1. Web push notifications.
 1. Web app install banners give users the ability to quickly and seamlessly add your mobile app to their home screen, making it easy to launch and return to your app.
 1. Smooth animations, scrolling, and navigations keep the experience silky smooth.